Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 to the vicinity of Lot 4 of Hall's Addition.
 There is

-no water service south of that location.
+no water service South of that location.

 Sewer:

-An eight (8) inch sewer main, extending to a ten (10)
+An eight (S) inch sewer main, extending to a ten (10)

 inch main is located along Meridian Road.
 A 12 inch

-Sewer main follows along Northern Lights Boulevard.
+sewer main follows alone Northern Lights Boulevard.

 Storm Drainage:

-rUn-oif the ditch flows at, or above, capacity.
+run-off the ditch flows at, or above, capacity.

 Streets:

-The property has frontage, in Places, along Meridian
+The property has frontage, in places, along Meridian

 Road, along Northwest Lane, along Three Plile Drive,